giefortunaQA/IMS_Project/README.md

 Coverage: 56.3%
 Inventory Management System Project

-This application is a system created using the Java programming language and an embedded h2 plugin to connect with a MySQL database.
-A user would interact with the console to manage the inventory.
+This application is created using Java and an embedded h2 database (MySQL).
+Running this program enables the user to perform tasks such as creating, reading, updating and deleting a record in the database.

 ## Getting Started

-Clone this repository as a local git repository.
+Firstly, make sure you have the following programs installed and ideally, Java and Maven are both added to your Path.

 ### Prerequisites

 Git bash - to clone this repo
-Java 11
+Java 11 - to run the program
-Maven
+Maven  - to run the unit tests

 ### Installing

+Clone this repository to your local device.

 ## Running the tests